reskillamericans/website/content/_index.md

 ## Product Designer<br>UI/UX {#design}

-Our Product Designer course is designed to give you the tools you need to gather requirements from users, do customer research, and architect product solutions to solve end-user problems.
+- Learn how to gather requirements from users, do customer research, and architect product solutions to solve end-user problems.

-This is a hands-on course with practical product design experience.
-You will be trained to use Figma, the industry standard interface-design tool to communicate your designs to stakeholders and developers.
+- Get practical product design experience: learn Figma, the industry standard interface-design tool, to communicate your designs to stakeholders and developers.

 {{% /image-box %}}

+{{% /section %}}

+{{% section centered contrast %}}

+<a class="button-like " href="/learn-more">Learn More</a>

 {{% /section %}}